 Ultimately, protection of a module's private bindings depends on changing the current code inspector by setting the current-code-inspector parameter.
 That's because a code inspector controls access to a module's internal state through functions like module->namespace.
-The current code inspector also gates access to the protected exports of unsafe modules like racket/unsafe/ops.

-See also §15.4 "Code Inspectors for Trusted and Untrusted Code".
+The current code inspector also gates access to the protected exports of unsafe durusted Code".
+See also \$15.4 "Code Inspectors for Trusted and Untrusted Code".